Call for Participants

 Kuala Lumpur, Malaysia

-In collaboration with our national and regional partners, INGSA-Asia is organising the International Network for Government Science Advice East Asia Capacity Building Workshop in Kuala Lumpur between the 20th and 22nd of July 2019.
+In collaboration with our national and regional partners, Malaysian Ministry of Health, Malaysian Ministry of Education and International Science Council ROAP, INGSA-Asia is organising an East Asia Capacity Building Workshop in Kuala Lumpur on the 13th and 14th August, 2019.

 Many of the challenges facing modern societies cannot be adequately addressed by solely using common sense, experience, ideological principles, or basic analytical methods.
 Whether it is climate change, renewable energy, natural disasters, food security, or disease pandemics, policymakers need scientific advice to inform their decisions.
 Obtaining rigorous and useful science advice in a timely manner is not a trivial matter and taking careful account of such advice in complex policy areas of interest to many different stakeholders is not always straightforward.
 The interface between science, politics and society at large is a minefield for both policy-makers and scientists.
 While, science advice training may not be in the mainstream training of scientists, there is an increasing need for scientists to have science advice and communication skills to ensure that evidence-based policies result in positive impact to all stakeholders.